adrianlawrence1976/ispconfig3/README.md

-Readme file for the Puppet ISPConfig 3 Hosting Control Panel
+Readme file for the Salt module to deploy ISPConfig 3 Hosting Control Panel

-WARNING:
-I am a newbe and this is my first attempt at using GIT and creating a puppet module.